Swiss Punk / Wave

 In addition there was the great possibility to listen every sunday at 9 pm on swiss radio DRS ‘Musik aus London’/’music from London’, produced by François Mürner in his London home-studio.
 This radio-show supplied whole Switzerland and the border regions of Germany and Austria with the latest news and music from UK.

-As an impression a story out of this time which I wrote as a fanzine-writer (SONDERNUMMER) for the rororo paperpack ‘wir waren HELDEN für einen Tag’/ ‘we were HEROES for one day’, first published in 1983:
+As atmospheric picture of this time, a report by Bruno W (Fanzine SONDERNUMMER) for the rororo paperpack ‘wir waren HELDEN für einen Tag (we were HEROES for one day)’, which was first published in 1983:

 London through Gary Gilmore’s eyes

 At the beginning of 1977 my attention was focused through press, radio and TV on people who called themself punks and made a new type of music.

 At this time I lived near Zürich.
 There were three record-shops, which I visited regularly.
 On my – mostly unsuccessfull – search for new punk-singles I had to pass a particular shop-window, which made the visit of the shop in the backyard become secondary.
 In this little artwork I found an unusual-looking magazine called ‘No Fun’ from Zürich.
 So I got, behind the display, designed by Klaudia Schifferle (KLEENEX/LiliPUT), and bought one of the first fanzines in german-language.